-The Texas Power Pool is a comprehensive electricity purchasing option provided by Texas Energy Aggregation, LLC.
-Electricity purchase options include access to aggregated blocks of renewable energy, on-site solar energy and demand-response programs to achieve historically low energy costs with no construction outlay.
+The Texas Power Pool is a comprehensive electricity purchasing aggregation with access to wholesale renewable power, with optional add-ons for on-site solar energy and demand response to achieve historically low energy costs with no construction outlays.
 This electricity purchasing option is offered through services under Texas SmartBuy Contract 961-M2 awarded by the Texas Comptroller of Public Accounts Statewide Procurement Division to Texas Energy Aggregation.

-A standardized block of new-build renewable energy and balancing grid power (natural gas, coal and nuclear) designed to lock in historically low power prices for 15–20 years.
-Private, third parties seeking good credit and stability will build and maintain the renewable energy systems at no out-of-pocket cost to the client.
-Their ability to capture a 30 percent federal alternative energy tax credit, which is not available otherwise to public entities, is driving extremely competitive pricing for deals signed before the tax credits begin declining in January of 2020.
+A standardized block of new-build renewable energy and balancing grid power (natural gas, coal and nuclear) is designed to lock in historically low power prices for 15–20 years.
+Private, third parties seeking good credit and stability will build and maintain the off-site renewable energy systems at no out-of-pocket cost to the client.
+The ability to capture a 30 percent federal alternative energy tax credit (which is not available otherwise to public entities) is driving extremely competitive pricing for deals signed before the tax credits begin to decline in January of 2020.
 Contact your local city, county, and school district, as greater participation will drive costs down for your local taxpayers.
 Among the benefits:

-Target customers are AA-rated-or-higher Texas municipal entities, school districts and universities, as well as state-funded entities in competitive and non-competitive electricity regions of Texas.
+Eligible customers are AA-rated, or higher, Texas municipal entities, school districts and universities, as well as state-funded entities in competitive and non-competitive electricity regions of Texas.

-Behind-the-meter, on-site solar energy reduces escalating demand and delivery costs and can offset utility costs, while also providing clean and resilient power to facilities.
+Behind-the-meter, on-site solar energy reduces escalating demand and delivery costs and can reduce energy costs, while also providing clean and resilient power to facilities.
 Each kWh generated on site is accompanied by zero delivery charges, and further reduces delivery costs by shaving your peak load.
 Solar arrays may be ground-mounted, rooftop or used as carport shade.
 On-site systems are both a visible commitment to saving energy costs for public institutions and a teaching tool for the classroom.
-Alternatively, Texas Energy Aggregation can work directly with a client's local cooperative or municipal electricity company for added value and simplicity.
+Alternatively, Texas Energy Aggregation can work directly with a client’s local cooperative or municipal electricity company for added value and simplicity.

 Demand-response service provides revenue and cost savings through voluntary load shedding or dispatching backup generation during rare moments of over-demand on the grid.
 Demand-response can also fund the majority cost of new backup generation for added on-site energy resiliency.
 When combined with variable-price contracts, demand-response delivers added value by reducing on-site electricity consumption during times of the day and year when the demand charges are at their highest rates.

 Eligible customers for the Texas Power Pool are municipal entities, school districts, state agencies and universities in both competitive and non-competitive electricity regions of Texas.